resync/resync-simulator/README.md

 # ResourceSync Change Simulator

-The ResourceSync simulates change events in a data source.
+The ResourceSync Change Simulator simulates a changing data source

-Currently it supports the following types of events
+Currently the following types of change events are supported:

 * create
 * update